nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 Option "UseSysmemPixmapAccel" "boolean"

-    Enables the GPU to accelerate X drawing operations using system memory in addition to memory on the GPU.
+    For discrete GPUs with dedicated video memory, this option allows the GPU to accelerate X drawing operations using system memory in addition to memory on the GPU.
 Disabling this option is generally not recommended, but it may reduce X driver memory usage in some situations at the cost of some performance.

     This option does not affect the usage of GPU acceleration for pixmaps bound to GLX drawables, EGL surfaces, or EGL images.
 GPU acceleration of